High Net Worth Divorce Lawyers

 To book an initial consultation with our high net worth divorce solicitors, simply call 020 3709 8975 or complete our online enquiry form.

-Oftentimes, cases involving wealthy clients (including high earners and those with substantial capital assets) are, for want of a better description, termed ‘high net worth’ divorce (or dissolution) cases.
+For cases to be classified as being ‘high net worth’, it’s usual for either spouse to be high earners or have substantial capital assets.
 In many cases, one or both of the parties will have come into the marriage or civil partnership has amassed substantial wealth through work, gifts or inheritance.
 There are equally as many cases where the family wealth has largely been built up during the marriage.

 For wealthy couples getting divorced or dissolving a civil partnership, the nature and extent of their wealth can add a layer of complexity.
-Couples that have substantial holdings through investments, properties and business ventures and those with high-paying occupations can easily have millions at stake in their divorce/dissolution and it is critical that each party has expert independent legal advice from an experienced high net worth divorce (or dissolution) solicitor in order to protect his or her financial interests as much as possible.
+Couples that have substantial holdings through investments, properties or business ventures, and those with high-paying occupations can easily have millions at stake in their divorce/dissolution.
+As such, it is critical that each party receives legal advice from experienced high net worth divorce lawyers in order to protect their financial interests.

 Our Expertise in Handling High Net Worth Cases

-A pre-marital/prenuptial or pre-civil partnership registration agreement (otherwise referred to colloquially as a prenup!) is a formal written agreement between two partners entered into prior to their marriage or civil partnership.
-It typically sets out what has been agreed between a couple should happen with regard to the ownership of financial assets and property in the event of the breakdown of their marriage/civil partnership.
-If marrying or entering into a civil partnership for a second (or third) time or later in life, you may have acquired wealth and assets which you would want to protect or preserve for children from an earlier marriage or for family members, it could well make sense to enter into a prenuptial agreement to protect and preserve what is being brought into the marriage.
+A prenuptial agreement is a formal written agreement between two partners entered into prior to their marriage.
+It typically sets out what has been agreed between a couple should happen with regard to the ownership of financial assets and property in the event of the breakdown of their marriage.
+If marrying or entering into a civil partnership for a second time, you may have acquired wealth which you would want to protect for children from an earlier marriage, it could well make sense to enter into a prenuptial agreement to preserve what is being brought into the marriage.

-Prenups are not legally binding in the UK (as yet).
+As yet, prenups are not legally binding in the UK.
 Since the case of Radmacher v Granatino UKSC 42, prenups are now afforded heavier evidential weight by the courts although they remain just still one of a number of factors that the Court will take into account when determining a financial split on divorce or dissolution.

 What has shifted though is that the burden now rests with the party wishing to get out of the prenup to show to the Court why it would be unfair to hold them to its terms.
-As a result, it is better than not to have a prenup in place as evidence of a shared intention as to how the assets should be split on divorce/dissolution and the terms of any ongoing financial support from one to the other and for any child or children.
-Further, during the subsistence of the marriage or civil partnership, a post-nup could be entered into to provide the same certainty as with a prenup and its terms would be considered in the same way.
+As a result, it is better than not to have a prenup in place as evidence of a shared intention as to how the assets should be split on divorce and the terms of any ongoing financial support from one parter to the other.
+Further, during the subsistence of the marriage, a post-nuptial agreement could be entered into to provide the same certainty as with a prenup and its terms would be considered in the same way.

 How Can I Protect My Business?

-Businesses are very much classed as an asset of the marriage/civil partnership and how the business will be treated on divorce/dissolution depends on a variety of factors.
+Businesses are very much classed as an asset of the marriage and how the business will be treated on divorce depends on a variety of factors.
 If you are separating and you or your partner owns a business, then it is important to seek advice from solicitors who specialise in this area.
 It is important for your solicitor to fully understand the nature of your business.

-Each business is different and to understand the impact a divorce/dissolution may have, it is essential that there is a good understanding of how the business works.
-It is the vehicle from which the family’s income is derived?
+Each business is different and to understand the impact a divorce may have, it is essential that there is a good understanding of how the business works.
+Is it the vehicle from which the family’s income is derived?
 If so, does it make sense for the business to be sold?
 Should it be treated as a capital asset or as an income producing vehicle?
 If one party is to keep the business, how should the other be ‘compensated’?

-If the business has assets, these could potentially be sold to pay a lump sum to your spouse/civil partner to enable you to retain the business, as long as those assets are not material to the functioning of the business ie if the business rents out properties, would it be possible to transfer some of them to your spouse/civil partner and the business still operate?
-If the business is income rich and capital poor and produces an income that supports the family, an order could be made for maintenance payments to be paid to your spouse/civil partner or for there to be a lump sum payment in this regard.
+If the business has assets, these could potentially be sold to pay a lump sum to your partner to enable you to retain the business, as long as those assets are not material to the functioning of the business.
+If the business is income rich and capital poor and produces an income that supports the family, an order could be made for maintenance payments to be paid to your partner or for there to be a lump sum payment in this regard.

 I’m Looking to Gain My ‘Fair Share'